Will and trust contests can often cause estate administration to drag on — while pitting family members against each other.

 Whether you are a spouse, child, beneficiary, creditor, or personal representative involved in a contested probate matter, you can rely on our firm to aggressively advocate for your position.
 Want to minimize the likelihood for family disagreements and contests when you’re gone?
 An estate planning attorney can ensure that you get answers to the questions you have concerning wills, trusts, and powers of attorney so that you can choose which tools are best suited for your individual circumstances.

-At The Law Office of Dean E. Patrick, PLLC, we put our legal experience and skills together with our commitment to excellence in representing your rights.
+At The Patrick & Associates, PLLC., we put our legal experience and skills together with our commitment to excellence in representing your rights.
 You can depend on our law firm’s ability to listen to you and our talent for creative strategies.
 We will be flexible in order to accommodate your needs, and we work hard to discuss these difficult matters in terms that are easy to comprehend.
 With staff available 24 hours a day, we’re also never far from your questions and concerns.

 If you have further questions or are looking for representation as you navigate no-contest clauses, will and trust disputes, or any other matter that forces you into Michigan’s tricky probate court system, we are here for you.
 Don’t hesitate to call our Southfield, Michigan office at (833) 469-4897 to set up your initial consultation.
 You may also click here to get in touch online.